mlewis-everley/OPR-house-rules/README.md

 **For Example** A rifle with a range of 24" can be used to target an enemy model between 24" and 48", but the quality roll will suffer a -2 penalty.

-## Changes to Wounds
+## Changes to Wounds (Firefight)

+Any unit that has more than one figure does not recieve wounds.
+Once the final figure of a unit with more than one model recieves damaged, that model is removed and the unit is defeated.

-Recieving wounds remains unchanged, however the roll for shaken/fatalities is changed.
+For units containing a single figure, the roll for shaken/fatalities is changed.
 Track wounds on the character, but now, for every wound, roll a D6 and check the results below:

 | Dice Result                       | Action                                                         |
 | :-------------------------------- | :------------------------------------------------------------- |